- Jan 14, 2020

 We’re spending more time than ever online.
 However, most of that time is spent on mobile devices rather than traditional desktop computers or laptops.
 In practice, this means that delivering a top-quality mobile experience is more important than ever.

 In 2016, Google launched a framework called Accelerated Mobile Pages (AMP) to try and standardize the mobile web.
-AMP’s primary selling point is it increases website performance, and it also gives you an edge when it comes to search results.
+Google AMP’s primary selling point is it increases website performance, and it also gives you an edge when it comes to search results.

-In this article, we’ll talk about the AMP project and how it works, as well as how it’s evolved over the years.
+In this article, we’ll talk about the Google AMP project and how it works, as well as how it’s evolved over the years.
 Then we’ll discuss whether using AMP is worth it or not for your website.
 Let’s talk mobile!

 An Introduction to Google AMP